leggant/2022-Advanced-Networking-Assignments/Assignment_2/Documentation/Assignment 2 Docs.md

 ###  Deliverable – Grade your work
 You are to review the marking rubric against your work and provide a grade on a scale from F to A+  for each item.

+## Notes

+he hierarchical campus design has used a full mesh equal-cost path routing design leveraging Layer 3  switching in the core and between distribution layers of the network for many years.
+The current  generation of Cisco switches can “route” or switch voice and data packets using Layer 3 and Layer 4  information with neither an increase in latency nor loss of capacity in comparison with a pure Layer 2  switch.
+Because in current hardware, Layer 2 switching and Layer 3 routing perform with equal speed,  Cisco recommends a routed network core in all cases.
+Routed cores have numerous advantages,  including the following:  • High availability – Deterministic convergence times for any link or node failure in an equal-cost path Layer 3  design of less than 200 msec – No potential for Layer 2 Spanning Tree loops • Scalability and flexibility – Dynamic traffic load balancing with optimal path selection – Structured routing permits for use of modular design and ease of growth • Simplified management and troubleshooting – Simplified routing design eases operational support – Removal of the need to troubleshoot L2/L3 interactions in the core The many advantages of Layer 3 routing in the campus derive from the inherent behavior of the routing  protocols combined with the flexibility and performance of Layer 3 hardware switching.
+The increased  scalability and resilience of the Layer 3 distribution/core design has proven itself in many customer  networks over the years and continues to be the best practice recommendation for campus design.

+## Routing to the Edge  Advantages,

+Yes in the Right Environment Advantages:  • Ease of implementation, less to get right • No matching of STP/HSRP/GLBP priority • No L2/L3 Multicast topology inconsistencies • Single Control Plane and well known tool set • traceroute, show ip route, show ip eigrp neighbour, etc.… • Most Catalysts support L3 Switching today • EIGRP converges in <200 msec • OSPF with sub-second tuning converges in <200 msec • RPVST+ convergence times dependent on GLBP / HSRP tuning Considerations:  • Do you have any Layer 2 VLAN adjacency requirements between access switches? • IP addressing—Do you have enough address space and the allocation plan to support a routed access design?